Do you remember your first job? I was cutting lawns at age 14 and working at a park district as a concession worker at 15 years old.

 14 and 15-year-old employees are legally permitted to work the following hours:

 - 18 hours during school weeks

-- 8 hours on non-school days (like holidays,
+- 8 hours on non-school days (like holidays, weekends, and summer jobs)

 - 40 hours on non-school weeks

 Though each state has separate child labor laws.

 Some states require teens to obtain an under 16 work permit before seeking employment.
 Check your local state’s department of labor or the guidance office at your school.

 Once you turn 16 years old, most of the limitations and restrictions are lifted.
 You can work as many hours as you’d like, except jobs considered hazardous.
 At 18, you are no longer a minor, and all restrictions are removed.

 All employees, including young teens, must be paid federal minimum wage, with some exceptions.
 Currently, the federal minimum wage is $7.25, but over half the states have higher minimum wages.